Pat Proft: Film career

-In 1998, Proft's directoral debut titled Wrongfully Accused was released.
-The film was a parody of the thriller genre exemplified by The Fugitive (1993).
+In 1998, Proft's directorial debut titled Wrongfully Accused was released.
+The film is a parody of the thriller genre exemplified by The Fugitive (1993).
 In the same year, Proft announced a parody of the Dirty Harry film series about an American police officer who heads to England to extradite a criminal without much success and a script titled Deep Titanic: Armageddon and Titanic, Too: It Missed the Iceberg which he also wanted to direct.
 Titanic, Too: It Missed the Iceberg had actors Leslie Nielsen, Priscilla Presley and David Hasselhoff in talks for starring with a release date originally aimed for early 1999.
 CNN's film analyst Martin Grove stated the film was not likely to be made as two recent parody films Wrongfully Accused and Plump Fiction were not well received.

 In 2013, Proft was working on a script with David Zucker titled Counter Intelligence.
-Proft described the film as a "Naked Gun take on Mission Impossible and Bourne film series.
+Proft described the film as a "Naked Gun take on the Mission Impossible and Bourne film series".
 Zucker would discuss in 2017 that he was working on a script for a fourth Naked Gun film with Proft.
 No project with Zucker has been made since Scary Movie V. In 2021, Proft was again working on a script for David Zucker titled The Star of Malta, a parody of film noir and heist films.